airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 $font-size-base:          16px;
 ```

-Now if we recompile our CSS we should see our larger font size reflected throughout our application:
+If we recompile our CSS we should see a larger font size everywhere our application:

 ```bash
 $ gulp